kevinhelvig/FLYD/README.md

 </figure>

 # Road-Map :construction:
--  We firstly provide the original dataset for classification, FLYD-C. A training code is added.
-An updated version of the dataset with better registration quality will arrive later, introducing also more challenging samples with high reflection surfaces.
+-  We firstly provide **the original dataset for classification, FLYD-C**.
+A training code is added.
--  The addition of the localization dataset is planned for soon.
+-  **Annotations for crack localization added** 🔥: .
+See FLYD-D repository for annotations.
 -  We are still working on subsampling the original thermal recordings.
 An access link will be provided soon.
+-  We plan to **add more samples in both datasets in the longer run**.
 -  A few thermal scans following the forward-backward conventional procedure, crossing the defect, will arrive in the coming months.

 # Benchmarking some architectures (classification task) :memo: